Business and Community Law Clinic

 Community-based for-profit businesses, nonprofit organizations, and social enterprises contribute to thriving, sustainable, inclusive and equitable cities – yet they are often unable to address their corporate and transactional legal needs due to the unaffordability of legal services.
 The BCLC seeks to strengthen such enterprises and the communities they serve by providing free transactional legal assistance to organizations at all stages of formation and operation that meet the BCLC's selection criteria.

-The BCLC is open to upper-level law students who (1) have taken or are concurrently enrolled in Corporations and (2) demonstrate interest, through other coursework, activities and experience, in transactional law and public service.
+The BCLC is a six-credit course open to upper-level law students who (1) have taken or are concurrently enrolled in Corporations and (2) demonstrate interest, through other coursework, activities and experience, in transactional law and public service.
 Student attorneys normally represent multiple clients; interact with client executive management, board members and key representatives; and collaborate with other professionals, service providers and experts to holistically address the needs of their organizational clients.
+Advanced BCLC is a two-credit course open to students who have successfully completed the BCLC, with permission of BCLC faculty.

-- March 9: Neighborhood Small Business Legal Office Hours at Detroit Sip
+- April 10, 2018: Neighborhood Small Business Legal Office Hours (bilingual for Spanish-speaking individuals)

 Wayne State University Law School